 Flexibility

 In classic project management, everyone has to stick to a schedule once the project has started.
 Cost, time, and all other resources must be strictly considered.
 Specified goals should be achieved on time and the budget should be taken into account.
-If unexpected changes or requirements occur, the reorganization and adaptation take a lot of time.
-This means there is little room for flexibility once the process has been initiated.
-For these reasons, changes are often discouraged.

 In this respect, agile project management is much more flexible than classic project management.
 Team members are free to try or challenge the plan at their discretion.
 Changes to the process or product can be made at any stage of the project.
 Communication and creativity are encouraged to find the most useful alternatives and factors in new information.